Anilbal/React-intern-submission/README.md

 ## List the technologies, frameworks, and libraries used in your project:

 React(vite)

 JavaScript

 HTML

 Tailwind CSS

 React-Hook-form

 React-router-dom

+axios for fetching

-Setup Instructions
+## Setup Instructions

 Provide instructions on how to set up and run your project locally:

-Clone the repository: git clone <repository_url>
+Clone the repository: git clone <repository_url

 Navigate into the project directory: cd <project_directory>

 Install dependencies: npm install

 Start the development server: npm start